 The land title settlement process began with the legislation of the Land (Settlement of Title) Ordinance, 1928, and continues to this day.
-The British managed to register rights for only 5,500 square kilometers of land, of which only 5,000 were included in the territory of the Land of Israel in 1949.
+The British managed to register rights for only 5,500 square kilometers of land, of which only 5,000 were included in the territory of the State of Israel in 1949.
 The settled territory was spread out along the coast in the shape of the letter N, from Khan Yunis to Nahariya, eastward across the valleys through Bet She'an, and north from there, via the Jordan valley and the northern valleys, to Metula.
 Most of this land was agricultural and cultivated and most of it was, at the time, privately owned.
-The British Mandate government managed to register only a small amount of its land (about 1,500 square kilometers) to itself in the land registry.
+The British Mandate government managed to register only a small amount of its land (about 1,500 square kilometers) in the land registry.
 About 12,577 square kilometers of the "Be'er Sheva desert", excluding only 2,000 kilometers, were evaluated as mewat or non-cultivated miri land, making them government-owned according to Ottoman law, but were never registered during the Mandate period.
 The State of Israel continued to register land title settlements in the Galilee, the Negev, the inner Shefela region, and urban areas, including West Jerusalem.
 Ownership of most State lands, including the majority of the Negev, was settled and registered after the State's establishment.
 The State of Israel continued with settlement efforts in areas over which she implemented Israeli law after 1967, i.e. East Jerusalem and the Golan Heights.
 In a small number of neighborhoods in East Jerusalem, a similar settlement process had been implemented during the period of Jordanian rule.
 Israel adopted the results of that process, yet in most of the neighborhoods that she established in East Jerusalem, she discontinued its implementation.
 State lands were registered to the State in the Land Registry through expropriation of the territory necessary for creating those neighborhoods.
 Most of the expropriated territory was government-owned regardless, and only a minority of it had been in private hands.
-Adjudicating private ownership cases remained relevant only for purposes of compensation.
+Adjudicating private ownership claims in these new neighborhoods remained relevant only for purposes of compensation.
 Ownership over most land in the Golan (about 1,000 square kilometers), excluding the Druze villages in the north-east of the region, were settled and registered to the state during the 1980s.
 The process has recently expanded, with the encouragement of the Supreme Court, to include those Druze villages.
 It can be said, in sum, that the land title settlement process that the British Mandate government implemented and which is still in force today, is responsible for the registration of the land inventory as either private or public, as it was "produced" and developed by Ottoman law.

 The Influence of Ottoman Law Today: State Land and Private Land